 “Rob is one of the brightest talents that I have ever seen,” said Aviation Academy instructor Jose Hercher, whose illustrious career as a pilot dates back to his days with Eastern Airlines from 1966-1987.
 “He has been one of the most important people here at Farragut.
 The program he devised and implemented has allowed students to learn not only the fundamental skills of flight but the necessary acumen for life.
 He is a natural when it comes to teaching and his students have prospered because of him.
 He has given them the foundation for building confidence due to the responsibilities involved with his classes, which often take place outside the classroom up in the air operating an airplane.
 Rob is simply an outstanding instructor.”

 Since beginning at Farragut in 1998, Ewing has trained close to 600 flight students through the program.
 Currently, seven Farragut alumni attend Embry-Riddle.
-Better yet, there are approximately 10 former Farragut students who are professional or military pilots.
+Better yet, there are approximately 10 former Farragut students who are professional or prep school pilots.

 “Over the years, Rob has developed one of the finest Aviation Programs for secondary schools in the Southeast,” CAPT Robert Fine said.
 “He not only prepares and trains pilots, he also uses the aviation field to engage students in fun and exciting ways, all while reinforcing and teaching the fundamentals of math and science.”